sigven/phenOncoX/README.md

 [DO](https://disease-ontology.org/), and
 the [ICD10 classification](https://www.who.int/standards/classifications/classification-of-diseases).

-As of early December 2025, the following ontology versions are used to create the mapping:
+As of late December 2025, the following ontology versions are used to create the mapping:

 -   OncoTree (2025_10_03)
--   Experimental Factor Ontology v3.84.0 (2025-11-17)
+-   Experimental Factor Ontology v3.85.0 (2025-12-15)
--   Disease Ontology (v2025-11-25)
+-   Disease Ontology (v2025-12-23)

 **IMPORTANT NOTE**: The mapping established by **phenOncoX** attempts to be comprehensive, but we acknowledge that the presence of missing or